StudioGalt/Sign-Language-Mocap-Archive/README.md

 3) Can I use her in X?

 She is opensource and free to use.
+Please no crimes.